 What do you envision for the future of your business?
 Do you have any personal dreams that you still have your sights set on?

 Tell last two years have been so full of pinch-me moments, I still can’t believe it’s all real!
 Who knew a little blog started in Oklahoma would turn into a six-figure business?
 Certainly not me!
 My vision for my site is to essentially be a top resource as a online art class!
 A place people love to come to get inspired and learn new art styles and techniques.

 My current goal is to focus on creating more passive income.
 I want to be able to work less, enjoy life more (especially traveling), and create just for the sake of creating!

-Long term, I would love to be able to hand this business over my kids one day.
-My girls especially, LOVE art and all things creative.
-My 6 year old has already requested I leave her my craft studio when I die. 😉
+Long term, I would love to be able to hand this business over to my kids one day.
+My girls, especially, LOVE art and all things creative.
+My 6-year-old has already requested I leave her my craft studio when I die. 😉

 I know you have some exciting projects in the works!
 Tell us about what you’ve been up to lately and what we can look forward to: